 The City used its social media channels (Nextdoor, Facebook, Twitter) and newsletters to disseminate information throughout the duration of the housing element update process.
 This included, for example, notice of upcoming meetings, invitations to participate in the survey, and links to recordings of virtual meetings.
-The City also handed out flyers in-person to certain communities and at pop-up and other events hosted by the City.
+The City also handed out flyers in-person to certain communities, including at Sunnyhills apartments, and at pop-up and other events hosted by the City.